Symptoms, Diagnosis & Treatment

-*Supplementation with glutathione and glutamine can increase the number of babesia parasites and if used, it should be used slowly to prevent increased symptoms and anxiety.
+*Supplementation with glutathione and glutamine can increase the number of babesia parasites and if taken it should be used slowly to prevent increased symptoms and anxiety.

 Some advanced experts use indirect laboratory testing such as VEGF, TNF-a, IL-6, IL-1B, ECP, and sudden drops in MSH (LabCorp) or natural killer cell numbers such as CD57, CD56, CD3 and CD4 in response to a malaria or Babesia medication.
 Some feel increased symptoms caused by patients being given low doses of pure Babesia medications is highly suspicious for Babesia.

 The duration of treatment has recently been increased to a minimum of 4 months, often requiring 9 months to eradicate the organisms in early cases.
 In some patients recovery was not seen until five years into treatment and relapses are fairly common.